DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: Conclusion

 \section{Conclusion}

 In this paper, we presented DFL-TORO, a novel demonstration framework within the LfD process, addressing the poor quality and efficiency of human demonstrations.
 The framework captures task requirements intuitively with no need for multiple demonstrations, as well as locally adjusting the velocity profile.
 The obtained trajectory was ensured to be time-optimal, noise-free, and jerk-regulated while satisfying the robot's kinematic constraints.
-The effectiveness of DFL-TORO was experimentally evaluated using a FR3 in a reaching task scenario.
-Future research can explore the richness of information in tolerance values and integrate the task's semantic nuances.
-Additionally, by tailoring the learning algorithm, we can improve DMP performance, ensuring optimal output trajectories and more effective motion generalization.
-Reinforcement Learning is a suitable option for improving DMP generalization in manufacturing contexts.
+The effectiveness of DFL-TORO was experimentally evaluated using a FR3 in several reaching and moving task scenarios.
+Moreover, a case study via DMP showed that optimizing the demonstrations via DFL-TORO before the LfD algorithm significantly enhances the quality of generalized trajectories.
+This aspect is further showcased in a real manufacturing task operated by ABB YuMi.

+The methods and approaches proposed in this study for the DFL-TORO workflow have some limitations that could be addressed in future work.
+In the Optimization-based Smoothing module, the performance of Trajectory Generation depends on the default tolerance values, $\bm{\epsilon}_p^d$ and $\epsilon^d_\theta$.
+Currently, these values must be manually assigned, which limits the framework's autonomy.
+Since these default values can vary based on the required task accuracy, improperly defined values may lead to inaccuracies.
+Automating this process through a semantic understanding of the task could improve accuracy and consistency.

+Another issue concerns the Refinement Phase, where the human teacher refines the trajectory replayed at a slower speed $\mathrm{v}_{min}^r$.
+While refining in the actual speed of $\bm{q}_f(t)$ is cognitively demanding for the human teacher, refining at a slower speed than the actual operational speed may require the human teacher to adjust to this mismatch, potentially affecting the intuitiveness of the process.
+Additionally, future research could delve deeper into how tolerance values encapsulate task-specific semantic nuances and explore ways to enhance the richness of information conveyed through these values.

+In the overall DFL-TORO workflow, step (C) involves replaying $\bm{q}_f(t)$ and having a human supervisor assess whether refinement is needed.
+This step can pose risks, especially if the robot's workspace is cluttered with obstacles or if the manipulated object is delicate, potentially leading to damage or safety hazards.
+To mitigate these risks, this step could be enhanced with Augmented Reality (AR), allowing the human supervisor to review the motion virtually without executing it physically.
+Finally, to further assess the intuitiveness and practical utility of the workflow, a user study involving industry experts, such as process engineers, in real manufacturing settings is beneficial.